ThomasJon196/quadcopter/log_file.md

 #### Motors
 - To counter the torque on the drone 2 clockwise and 2 counter-clockwise motors are required.
 Else the drone will sping around the yaw-axis.

+#### PID-Controller
+- Is the time_delta term required for D-Controller?
+Nope.
+Should be ~constant.

+##### Gyroscope
+- How does slight shaking influence Gyro calibration?
+Should cancel itself out.

 #### Communication
 - The Transmitter&Receiver regulary lose signal :
   - The cause may be current surges/drops.
 This this can be solved by soldering a capacitor to the nRF24 modules VSS & ground pin.